orange-finance/foundry-template/README.md

 ### GitHub Actions Integration

 This project uses GitHub Actions to automatically run Slither analysis on every push and pull request.

+**Prerequisites**: Code Security must be enabled for your repository:

+- Go to your repository Settings → Advanced Security
+- Enable "Code Security" (available for public repos or with GitHub Pro)

 The workflow:

 1. Runs Slither analysis on the codebase
 2. Generates a SARIF file with all findings